Observations from the UW Huskies’ eighth fall practice

 Running back impressions

-UW’s running backs — of which there are seven on scholarship — continue to impress.
+Washington’s running backs — of which there are seven on scholarship — continue to impress.

-Sixth-year senior Sean McGrew received more work with the first team on Saturday and scored a 15-yard touchdown in a red zone drill, squeezing through a hole on the left side of the line before sprinting the rest of the way to paydirt.
+Sixth-year senior Sean McGrew received more work with the first team Saturday and scored a 15-yard touchdown in a red-zone drill, squeezing through a hole on the left side of the line before sprinting the rest of the way to paydirt.
 Redshirt freshman Cameron Davis also made an impression as a pass-catcher, notably feeling his way around blocks for a 16-yard gain on a screen during the scrimmage.
 After talking with UW running backs coach Keith Bhonapha after practice, there seems to be more emphasis on including the tailbacks in the passing game this season (although, to be honest, we’ve heard that before).

-And while they may not receive many carries this fall, second-year freshmen Jay’Veon Sunday and Sam Adams II seem to be making strides.
-Sunday specifically bouldered into the end zone for a one-yard touchdown with the third team on Saturday, and also exploded around the right edge for a 19-yard gain.
+And while they might not receive many carries this fall, second-year freshmen Jay’Veon Sunday and Sam Adams II seem to be making strides.
+Sunday specifically bouldered into the end zone for a 1-yard touchdown with the third team Saturday, and also zipped around the right edge for a 19-yard gain.
 All seven scholarship running backs have flashed at times in the first eight practices, a positive sign for the 2021 season and beyond.

 Pass rush particulars

-Without Zion Tupuola-Fetui — at least, for a while — the Husky pass rush is going to have to come from multiple places this fall.
+Without Zion Tupuola-Fetui — at least for a while — the Husky pass rush is going to have to come from multiple places this fall.

-And that was certainly the case on Saturday.
+And that was certainly the case Saturday.

 Defensive lineman Tuli Letuligasenoa, outside linebackers Bralen Trice and Cooper McDonald, and cornerback Kyler Gordon all picked up a sack during scrimmage drills.
-Gordon bolted up the middle on a blitz to tag off Morris and end a drive on third-and-9, raising both arms in celebration as he sprinted to the sideline.
-The 6-2, 300-pound Letuligasenoa has also been a consistently disruptive force on the UW interior, something the Husky defense noticeably lacked last season.
+Gordon bolted up the middle on a blitz to tag off Morris and end a drive on third-and-nine, raising both arms in celebration as he sprinted to the sideline.
+The 6-2, 300-pound Letuligasenoa also has been a consistently disruptive force on the UW interior, something the Husky defense noticeably lacked last season.

-Like Sirmon against Newton, redshirt freshman inside linebacker Daniel Heimuli also exploded up the middle to emphatically stuff McGrew for a tackle for loss.
-And true freshman defensive lineman Kuao Peihopa blew up several plays on Saturday, continuing an impressive fall camp and earning kudos from Letuligasenoa on the sideline.
+As Sirmon against Newton, redshirt freshman inside linebacker Daniel Heimuli came up the middle to emphatically stuff McGrew for a tackle for loss.
+And true freshman defensive lineman Kuao Peihopa blew up several plays Saturday, continuing an impressive fall camp and earning kudos from Letuligasenoa on the sideline.

 Extra points

-- Huard’s most impressive plays on Saturday were back-to-back completions to speedy wide receiver Giles Jackson, for 10- and 15 yards apiece.
+- Huard’s most impressive plays were back-to-back completions to speedy wide receiver Giles Jackson for 10 and 15 yards.

-- In the ongoing nickelback competition, Oklahoma transfer Brendan Radley-Hiles produced a head-turning play on Saturday — colliding with Otton to knock a pass away from the sure-handed All-Pac-12 tight end.
+- In the ongoing nickelback competition, Oklahoma transfer Brendan Radley-Hiles produced a head-turning play Saturday — colliding with Otton to knock a pass away from the sure-handed All-Pac-12 tight end.
 Expect “Bookie” ultimately to start at the nickel spot over redshirt freshman Kamren Fabiculanan.

 - Though Ulumoo “M.J.”
-Ale remains the primary starter, redshirt freshman Nate Kalepo took a few first-team reps at right guard on Saturday.
+Ale remains the primary starter, redshirt freshman Nate Kalepo took a few first-team reps at right guard Saturday.

 - The primary punt returners were wide receivers Jalen McMillan and Taj Davis.

 - On the injury front, safety Asa Turner and wide receiver Sawyer Racanelli were not present for the second consecutive practice.
-Linebacker Alphonzo Tuputala, safety Cameron Williams, cornerbacks Elijah Jackson, Davon Banks and Dyson McCutcheon, outside linebacker Jordan Lolohea, tight end Quentin Moore and offensive lineman Samuel Peacock all watched Saturday’s proceedings from the sideline.
+Linebacker Alphonzo Tuputala, safety Cameron Williams, cornerbacks Elijah Jackson, Davon Banks and Dyson McCutcheon, outside linebacker Jordan Lolohea, tight end Quentin Moore and offensive lineman Samuel Peacock all watched the proceedings from the sideline.

-- Kicker Peyton Henry went 1-2 on field goals on Saturday (good from 26, miss from 49), while Tim Horn converted on a 23-yard try as well.
+- Kicker Peyton Henry went 1 for 2 on field goals (good from 26, miss from 49), while Tim Horn converted on a 23-yard try.

-- UW returns for its ninth practice of fall camp at 10 a.m. on Sunday.
+- Washington returns for its ninth practice of fall camp at 10 a.m.
+Sunday.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.